-On the backs of the demonstrators are characters meaning "oppose hunger, oppose the civil war. . ."

-... underneath the beautiful surface were ugly sores.
+On the backs of the demonstrators are characters meaning "oppose hunger, oppose the civil war. . ." $\,$ surface were ugly sores.
 The extravagance of the rich stood out sharply against a stark background of utter poverty for the great bulk of the population.

 For years there had been an undercurrent of protest against such outrageous social injustice.
-But under the Kuomintang rule which followed Japan's surrender, this undercurrent swelled to irrepressible proportions.
+But under the Kuomintang rule which followed Japan's surrender, swelled this undercurrent irrepressible proportions.
 Workers went on strike.
-Students demonstrated.
-Many of them were massacred by the Kuomintang gestapo.
-But the people continued and intensified their struggle against hunger and persecution, against their reactionary rulers and American imperialism.
+Students demons-Many of them were trated. massacred by the Kuomintang gestapo.
+But the people continued intensified their struggle and against hunger and persecution, against their reactionary rulers and American imperialism.